 Like most other directorates-general, a variety of legal bases determine and circumscribe the competences and legal obligations of DG GROW for attaining the objectives laid out in its plans for strategy and management.
 For the realisation of those objectives that we have identified earlier as being central to conceiving and concretising a policy on entrepreneurship, a number of legal bases are crucial, since no single specific legal basis exists that provides a basis for EU action on all policy areas of entrepreneurship.
 However, those actions that focus on the competitiveness of European SMEs and the creation of a regulatory environment that is favourable to them are covered by the general industrial policy competence, found in Article 173 TFEU.
 This article provides that both the Union and the Member States "shall ensure that the conditions necessary for the competitiveness of the Union's industry exist".
-DG GROW refers to this provision as providing the legal basis for most of its initiatives.
+DG GROW refers to this provision as providing the legal basis for most of its initiatives and conditions in the state of the competitiveness of the Union's industry exist".